Mindyarra Maintenance Centre

 The Mindyarra Maintenance Centre is a railway depot in Dubbo, Australia, built as part of the NSW TrainLink Regional Train Project.

 History

-In August 2017, as part of the NSW TrainLink Regional Train Project, Transport for NSW announced a new maintenance facility would be built in Dubbo adjacent to the Main Western railway line, 700 metres to the east of Dubbo railway station.
-In November 2020, CPB Contractors commenced construction work.
-It was completed in 2025.
+In August 2017, as part of the NSW TrainLink Regional Train Project, Transport for NSW announced a new maintenance facility would be built in Dubbo, adjacent to the Main Western railway line, 700 metres to the east of Dubbo railway station.
+In November 2020, CPB Contractors commenced construction.
+Work was completed in 2025.

-Mindyarra is a Wiradjuri word that means fix or repair.
+Mindyarra is a Wiradjuri word that means "fix" or "repair".
 It is the first Transport for NSW facility to use an Aboriginal name.